behradmoeini/IoT-Edge-Cloud-DSL-SimTest/README.md

 ## Running Baselines

 This repository includes the necessary files to run simulations with JMeter and Locust, two popular stress testing tools.
-These simulations can be used for comparative evaluation with the IoTECS simulator.
+We use these two tools as baselines for comparative evaluation with IoTECS.

-### Running Stress Testing Using JMeter
+###  Stress Testing Using JMeter

 The `baselines/JMeter` directory contains a JMeter test plan file (.jmx).
 To run this test plan, follow these steps: